 Lisa Campbell was appointed as the Executive Director of the Sinai-Grace Guild Community Development Corporation (SGGCDC) and has nearly 20 years of progressively responsible experience leading multiple teams with successful start-up, survival, turnaround and growth projects resulting in implementation of innovative and best practices, improved quality assurance practices, improved performance standards, and achieved measurable outcomes.

-Mr. Campbell has spent much of her career working on behalf of underserved and underrepresented groups in the greater metropolitan areas of Detroit and Chicago through community-based interventions and services.
+Mrs. Campbell has spent much of her career working on behalf of underserved and underrepresented groups in the greater metropolitan areas of Detroit and Chicago through community-based interventions and services.
 Since joining SGGCDC in December 2018 she has increased funding and support for projects in Northwest Detroit and implemented programs focused on community engagement, residential stabilization and economic mobility.
 Prior to her appointment at SGGCDC, Ms. Campbell worked in local government managing budgets, contracts, and grants for various municipal departments.
 Her earlier work includes program management, business development, research and evaluation in both the public and private sectors.

 Mrs. Campbell holds a Master of Public Policy and Administration with a focus in urban policy and planning from Northwestern University, a Master of Arts from the University of Illinois, and Bachelor of Arts from the University of Michigan.